R4HUL-INDIAN/Radhe/README.md

 notify -h
 ```

-This will display help for the tool.
-Here are all the switches it supports.
+This will Execute Radhe.sh .

 Radhe will then prompt you for a domain name.
 Enter the domain name and Radhe will start enumerating subdomains, checking if they are live, and finding "Unauth cache Purge" issues.